Stage III Prostate Cancer

 Prostate Cancer: T3 or T4, N0, M0 with Grade Group 1 to 4

 In Stage III, the cancer has spread beyond the prostate and may have invaded nearby structures.
-It could have reached the seminal vesicles (T3), or it may have extended into other tissues surrounding the prostate, such as the urethral sphincter, rectum, bladder, or pelvic wall (T4).
-However, the cancer has not spread to the lymph nodes (N0) or other distant parts of the body (M0).
+It could have reached the seminal vesicles (T3) or extended into surrounding tissues like the urethral sphincter, rectum, bladder, or pelvic wall (T4).
+However, the cancer has not spread to the lymph nodes (N0) or distant parts of the body (M0).

 The cancer is classified as Grade Group 1 to 4, with a Gleason score of 8 or less, reflecting varying degrees of tumor aggressiveness.
 The PSA level can be any value, and the cancer’s extent of spread into surrounding tissues often dictates the treatment approach.